Abdelrahman1810/Python-Verilator-ALU/README.md

 make sim_script              # simulation waveform on GTKWave with script
 ```

-## 📝 Notes
+> [!IMPORTANT]

-- If you modify the ALU design (ALU.v), you need to recompile it with Verilator.
+> - If you modify the ALU design (ALU.v), you need to recompile it with Verilator.
-- The Bash script (setup_and_run.sh) automates everything, so you don’t have to install dependencies manually.
+> - The Bash script (setup.sh) automates everything, so you don’t have to install dependencies manually.
+> - to deactivate the vertiual environment you can run command

 ## 🤝 Contributing